sabia-group/How-Tos/docs/source/open_paths/open_path.rst

 Contributed by Hannah Bertschi

-This tutorial shows how to set up an open path PIMD simulation in i-pi for the example of the water dimer with an open path on one of the hydrogens.
-Furthermore, it describes how the output from i-pi has to be used and processed to get the radial momentum distribution.
+This tutorial shows how to set up an open path PIMD simulation in i-pi for the example of the water dimer.
+Furthermore, it describes how the output from i-pi can be used and processed to get the radial momentum distribution.
 Potential problems and how to test the results are provided as well.

 **********
 Background
 **********

 This section provides very minimal information on what equations are necessary to calculate the momentum distribution of an atom in a multi-atom molecule in three dimensions.
-For derivations please refer to [Pro]_ the supporting information also contain important information.
+For derivations please refer to [Pro]_ its supporting information also contain important information.

 The momentum distribution of atom :math:`k` can be represented as a Fourier transform of the off-diagonal position matrix element of the density matrix :math:`e^{- \beta \hat{H}}/Z`

 .. math::
     n_k(\boldsymbol{p}) = \frac{1}{(2 \pi \hbar)^3 Z} \int \ d\boldsymbol{\Delta} \  e^{\frac{i}{\hbar}\boldsymbol{p}\cdot \boldsymbol{\Delta}} \int d\{\boldsymbol{q}\} \bra{\boldsymbol{q}_1, \ldots \boldsymbol{q}_N} \ e^{- \beta \hat{H}} \ket{\boldsymbol{q}_1, \ldots \boldsymbol{q}_k + \boldsymbol{\Delta}, \ldots  \boldsymbol{q}_N}

 The subscripts refer to the :math:`N` atoms and :math:`\boldsymbol{q}` is their three dimensional position vector.
 The matrix element is off-diagonal, as there is a shift for atom :math:`k` of :math:`\boldsymbol{\Delta}`.
-The position matrix element can be sampled by running path-integral molecular dynamics, where on atom :math:`k` no spring between the first and last bead is present.
+The position matrix element can be sampled by running path-integral molecular dynamics, where on atom :math:`k` no spring connects the first and last bead.

-In the end we want a radial momentum distribution, since during the simulation the molecule either way rotates.
+In the end we want the radial momentum distribution, since during the simulation the molecule either way rotates.
 After averaging over the angles we get

 .. math::
    :label: n(p)